hniksic/rust-subprocess/README.md

   collecting their results.

-The crate has minimal dependencies to third-party crates, only requiring `libc`, `crossbeam`, and Win32-related crates on Windows.
+The crate has minimal dependencies to third-party crates, only requiring `libc` on POSIX and `crossbeam` and Win32 crates on Windows.
-It is intended to work on Unix-like platforms as well as on recent Windows 7 and later.
-It is regularly tested on Linux and Windows, and occasionally on FreeBSD and MacOS.
+It is intended to work on Unix-like platforms as well as on recent Windows, 7 and later.
+It is regularly tested on Linux, MacOS and Windows, and occasionally on FreeBSD.

 ## API Overview